Emergency Energy Tank

 - The Sacred Ash in Pokémon is extremely rare, found only once or twice per game, but it fully revives all of your Pokémon at once—essentially a portable Pokémon Center.

 - Soma in Shin Megami Tensei games fully restore health and MP, usually to the whole party.
-(In some games, Soma Drops do it for just one person.)
+(In some games, Soma Drops do it for just one person.
+In other games, Somas heal only one person, Soma Drops partially heal HP and MP, and Great Somas fully restore the entire party.)
 They're also ridiculously rare, usually unable to be bought.
 In some games they can be sold to NPC merchants for thousands of macca (and even then you're getting suckered), or very little (to keep you from selling them).
 Amrita Soda is its counterpart for Standard Status Effects in some games.
 Finally, in Shin Megami Tensei 1, the stat-boosting incenses also healed you fully, meaning you had to decide whether to take the boost now or sit on them for emergencies.